-With house prices forcing young people to save for longer to get a foothold in the property market and some of us putting off retiring, some Australians are turning to their families for the financial help they need.
+House prices are forcing some young people to save longer to get a foothold in the property market while others are turning to their families for the financial help they need.
 And it can be a great idea.

 Listen to Susan talk about how her family has helped each other out financially.

 Bronwyn, 28 and her husband Tom, 35, live in Canberra and have just celebrated a year of marriage.
-In order to save for their wedding last year, they both moved home to live with their parents and rented out the house they had been living in.
+In order to save for their wedding, they both moved home to live with their parents and rented out the house they had been living in.

 Paying it back